 However, we need to be aware that not all contractions, knots, tangles and so on are of an emotional origin.
 There might be just physical tension due to an accident, surgery, a particular stressful professional environment or period, a strenuous working posture or position, recent or intense physical exercise, sports, etc.

 I think that we can get the best evidence of an emotional issue when we actually work with the person.
-I want to say that when we touch, stimulate, activate, unblock or untangle a certain area and the receiver reacts emotionally (often with physical reactions like crying, trembling, shaking, or retraction, and the like), we know that we have encountered some sort of emotional issue/blockage.
+I want to say that when we touch, stimulate, activate, unblock or untangle a certain area and the receiver reacts emotionally (often with physical reactions like crying, trembling, shaking, or retraction, and the like), we know that we have encountered some sort of emotional issue or blockage.
 Often this goes accompanied by heat-release (that is, old or stuck energy that flows away) and redness of the skin.

-- the hands;
+the feet and hands;

-- the pelvic area and groin;
+the hips, pelvic area and groin;

-- the back (lower, lumbar and thoracic);
+the back (lower, lumbar and thoracic) and spine;

 Thai Massage Techniques for Emotional Release